 Your final stop, Whistler, is next.
 This world-class destination has a lot to offer: restaurants; accommodation; golf courses; lakes and beaches; trails for walking, hiking, or biking; and shopping.
 In the winter Whistler is a bustle of activity with skiers and snowboarders from all over the world making their way here to challenge themselves on the many ski runs.
-In the summer the alpine areas are alive with flowers surrounding small ponds, and blue jays flying amongst the trees.

 Now that you have come to the end of your drive along the Sea to Sky Hwy enjoy your time in Whistler.
 Take a gondola ride up one of the mountains here and savour the scenery, or just meander through the village grabbing a coffee and a bite to eat.

 You can do the trip to Whistler in a day, however adding any of these stops along the way, especially the Sea to Sky Gondola or any of the hikes, will greatly decrease your time in Whistler.
 Better to spend at least one night here and really enjoy all this route has to offer.
 Consider doing this trip during the autumn season….you won’t regret it!